stiakov/place-it-front/README.md

 - [ ] Make the New Movie form show horizontal in large screens.
 - [ ] Let the user find reservations by ID/DNI.
 - [ ] Add vendor prefixes to some css rules that are not backed in some browsers.
+- [ ] Align loading spinners at center.

 ## Author